Berliner SV 1892

-Berliner SV 1892 is a German association football club from the district of Wilmersdorf, Berlin.
+Berliner Sport-Verein 1892 is a German association football club from the district of Wilmersdorf, Berlin.
 BSV is one of the country's oldest clubs and was a founding member of the DFB (German Football Association) in 1900.
 The club also operates a rugby union department, Berliner SV 92 Rugby, which, in 1948, reached the German rugby union championship final.

 History

 Britannia Berlin

 The club was founded as Berliner Thor- und Fussball Club Britannia in 1892 and fielded both football and cricket teams, which alongside rugby were English sports becoming popular in continental Europe at the time.
 The team first appeared in the city's top flight competition in 1899.
 In July 1914, after retiring as a player, England national football team and Derby County F.C. legend Steve Bloomer went to Germany to coach Britannia Berlin 92.
 However within three weeks of arriving the First World War broke out and Bloomer found himself interned at Ruhleben, a civilian detention camp in the Spandau district of Berlin.